smford/hs100/README.md

 ## Background

-There are two ways to control TP-Link HS1x0 devices, firstly by the TP-Links cloud and secondly by sending command directly to the devices.
+There are two ways to control TP-Link HS1x0 devices, firstly by TP-Links cloud infrastructure, or alternatively by sending commands directly to the devices.

-The cloud method is slower and relies on internet access, sending commands directly is quicker, but insecure.
+The cloud method is slower and relies on internet access, sending commands directly to each device is quicker and the method this tool uses.

 The TP-Link devices have port 9999/tcp open which allows properly constructed and encrypted json to issue commands and get responses.
 The encryption method is simple and well documented, further details are available in the Credit section.